 There was definitely some sort of trouble in most of the satrapies west of the Euphrates: was it an organised rebellion seeking to dethrone Artaxerxes II?
 Was it just a series of local problems posing no serious threat to the empire?
 Whatever was going on, Artaxerxes III brought it under control, with the help of Greek mercenaries (who were also employed by his opponents).
 One of the satraps was Mausolus, who became satrap of Caria after the death of Tissaphernes.
 He played a double game, switching sides as it suited him.
 He was basically allowed by the Persians to act like an independent ruler.
 While nominally a Persian satrap, he helped Greeks who were rebelling against Persia, and enthusiastically embraced Greek culture.
 His tomb - the Mausoleum, became one of the Wonders of the Ancient World, and demonstrates his power and wealth.
 Egypt too was returned to the Persian empire after 60 odd years of struggle.
 Artaxerxes III, with Greece now tamed under the leadership of Thebes, and the various challenges elsewhere to the Achaemenids suppressed, ought to have been feeling secure.
 The empire was very much as it had been in the days of Darius the Great 150 years ago.

 In 338 BC, Artaxerxes III died.
 A Babylonian text suggests he died peacefully: Greek writers suppose otherwise, with juicy tales of the murder of Artaxerxes and his son and heir Arses by a vicious eunuch called Bagoas.
-Bagoas installed Darius III, grandson of Artaxerxes III, as king, only to be murdered himself soon afterwards.
+Bagoas installed Darius III, an Achaemenid whose antecedents are unclear, as king, only to be murdered himself soon afterwards.
 But Darius III was soon to have a new worry...

 The kingdom of Macedonia - occupied by the Persians during the early part of the war with Greece, had regained its independence, being probably thought too insignificant to bother about.
 The Athenians weren't even sure whether they were proper Greeks.
 They viewed them as politically backward compared with the sophisticated democracies further south.
 Macedon was a warrior society, a monarchy - the king being chosen from his fellow nobles for his prowess in battle.
 In many ways, it was still rather like the Greece of Homer's Iliad - seemingly not much different from the days of Achilles and Agamemnon..